-With the usual caveat of “it depends,” several hundred dollars to several thousands dollars is typical for a dermal filler.
-The quantity being injected, and who is performing the procedure, as well as the local market (probably more in L.A. than Detroit) can affect the pricing.
-Dermal fillers typically last from 6 to 9 months, but vary depending on the type (some are semi-permanent) and the location that the filler is being injected into.
+With the usual caveat of “it depends,” several hundred dollars to several thousand dollars is typical for a dermal filler.
+The quantity being injected, and who is performing the procedure, as well as the local market (probably more in L.A. than Detroit), can affect the pricing.
+Dermal fillers typically last from 6 to 9 months but vary depending on the type (some are semi-permanent) and the location that the filler is being injected into.

 Expectation and Recovery Time:

-Patients can generally expect a soft natural looking improvement in volume loss with dermal fillers.
-The results will be immediately evident, and patients can usually just go back to work on the same day without issue.
+Patients can generally expect a soft natural-looking improvement in volume loss with dermal fillers.
+The results will be immediately evident, and patients can usually go back to work on the same day without issue.
 There is also very little pain or restrictions on behavior, except, for a few hours following procedure patients should avoid massaging the injected area or lying down on the area.